knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Work has been stale now.
 All the meetings about magnet safety, I'm prepared for the tests so hopefully we'll managed to do it in time before I need to leave... still can't find any place.

+### 2024-06-06 13:33

+We are transfering data (full raid is only about 5TB at the end, it's gonna be fine...).

+Also I finally went into buying the Google Drive extension soooo pictures will be coming here shortly!